-As described above, key destruction is effectively immediate on Seagate solid-state and hybrid devices.
-Key destruction (overwriting) is immediate on hard-disk devices.
+As described above, key destruction (overwriting) is immediate on hard-disk devices.

 See security target assurance activities above.

 The evaluator checked [KMD], which confirms the [ST] information cited above.

 For these tests the evaluator shall utilize appropriate development environment (e.g. a Virtual Machine) and development tools (debuggers, simulators, etc.) to test that keys are cleared, including all copies of the key that may have been created internally by the TOE during normal cryptographic processing with that key.